 - Inverted-T (“anchor”)

-Dr. Ver Halen is a national specialist in a breast reduction technique that produces a youthful, full breast reduction without the vertical scar seen in the majority of breast-reduction techniques:
+Dr. Ver Halen is a national specialist in a technique that produces a youthful, full breast reduction without the vertical scar seen in the majority of breast-reduction techniques:

 Vertical Breast Reduction